 Why Your Odds Are Better in the Summer to Land a Job

 Everyone lives for the days of summer.
 The sun is shining, there are more activities to do, and people are extra relaxed and content.
 People seem to be happier and more social in the warmer months.
 It is a common belief that individuals equate the summertime with vacation time; so you probably think that looking for a job during the summer is not the best strategy.
 Well, change that mindset!
-According to a recent article, about 70% of job seekers will abandon their job search over the summer.
+It has been estimated roughly 70% of job seekers will abandon their job search over the summer.

 So what does this mean for you?
 You are competing against a lot fewer applicants.
 The odds of landing that interview and showing them that you are the most qualified candidate increases dramatically.
 Employers are not inundated with the usual number of job applicants and therefore, will more than likely give your CV a longer look.
 This is particularly useful if you are a candidate that meets most (but not all) of the requirements of the position.